Frobeniusnorm/Flint/README.md

 ## Concept ##
 Just as other Tensor libraries, Flint collects operations in a graph and executes multiple operations at once in OpenCL when needed.

+## Usage ##
+There is no first official version yet and i haven't implemented a deploy target yet.
+However if you want to build it you need GCC, Make and a installed OpenCL library.
+Then just run make and test if the implementation works on your machine with the test executable build in the test directory.